keboola/gmail-extractor/README.md

 ### Files

-After successful extraction there are several files, which contains data about downloaded e-mails.
+After successful extraction there are several files, which contains data about downloaded messages.

 #### `queries.csv`